Review · AI Meeting Assistants

 This feature is available on higher plans and integrates Avoma's meeting data with your CRM deal records.
 Deal intelligence pulls together all the meetings related to a specific opportunity and analyzes them as a set.

-For a given deal, you can see: how many meetings have occurred, who from the buyer side has participated, what topics have been discussed across all meetings, what commitments were made and whether they appeared to be followed through in subsequent calls, and risk signals based on conversation patterns.
+For a given deal, you can see: how many meetings have occurred, who from the buyer side has participated, what topics have been discussed, what commitments were made and whether they were followed through in subsequent calls, and risk signals based on conversation patterns.

-This creates a more complete picture of deal health than CRM data alone.
 If a deal has been in a stage for six weeks but meetings are still happening and the buyer is asking detailed questions about implementation, that is different from a deal that has gone silent.
-Avoma surfaces these signals.
+Avoma surfaces these signals automatically.

 AI Coaching and Rep Development

 Avoma includes a coaching layer that uses conversation intelligence data to support manager-to-rep coaching workflows.
-Managers can configure scorecards with criteria they care about - did the rep ask about budget, timeline, and decision process?
-Did the rep demo before diagnosing the problem?
+Managers configure scorecards with criteria they care about: did the rep ask about budget, timeline, and decision process?
+Did they demo before diagnosing the problem?
 Did the talk ratio stay within target range?

-After each call, the scorecard is populated automatically based on the conversation.
+After each call, the scorecard is populated automatically.
 Managers can review, adjust, and add comments.
 Reps can see their own scores and trends over time.
 This creates a data-driven coaching process that scales to larger teams.

 Agenda Templates and Collaborative Notes

 Avoma includes agenda templates you can configure before a meeting and share with participants via calendar invites.
-The template defines the meeting structure, and Avoma uses it to guide the AI summarization, so the output maps to the agenda items you defined.
+The template defines the meeting structure, and Avoma uses it to guide the AI summarization so the output maps to your agenda items.

-Collaborative note-taking allows multiple participants to contribute notes during the meeting in a shared workspace.
-Unlike the fully automated bots that just record everything passively, Avoma's collaborative notes are an active layer on top of the recording.
-Team members can annotate, highlight, and comment in real time.
+Collaborative note-taking allows multiple participants to contribute notes in a shared workspace during the meeting.
+Team members can annotate, highlight, and comment in real time on top of the recording.

 This bidirectional sync is a step above what simpler tools like Fathom offer.
 Fathom pushes notes to CRM.
 Avoma creates a genuine integration where meeting intelligence and CRM data enrich each other.